 13-w

-The Kletsel Dehe Wintun Nation is a federally recognized tribal nation located in southwestern Colusa County, California.
-The Nation’s population at present stands at 249 tribal citizens located primarily within a four-county service area in California including and adjacent to Colusa County.
+The Kletsel Dehe Wintun Nation is a federally recognized Tribal Nation located in southwestern Colusa County, California.
+The Nation’s current population stands at 297 enrolled tribal citizens, residing primarily within a four-county service area that includes and surrounds Colusa County.

-The Cortina Indian Rancheria was established on June 26, 1907 by order of the Secretary of the Interior, to set aside 160 acres of land for the exclusive use of the tribe, subsequently ordering an additional 480 acres of land adding to the initial trust land holdings bringing the total to 640 acres comprising the Cortina Indian Rancheria.
+The Cortina Indian Rancheria, the Nation’s federally recognized trust land, was established on June 26, 1907, by order of the Secretary of the Interior.
+The original order set aside 160 acres of land for the exclusive use of the Tribe, followed by an additional 480 acres, bringing the total land base to 640 acres held in trust.

-The Nation recognizes thirteen traditional villages that once comprised the villages of Kletwin Peoples including: Klet, Ko-Te-Nah, Nik-me, Shoo-Koo-ee, Ke-der Hlab-be, Loo-Kus, Bah-kah-'Hhlab-be, Cho-Che, Wi-Ko'Sel, Oo-Le, Mun-Maht-Lah, To-e-de-he, Yakut.
+The Nation honors and remembers thirteen villages that historically comprised the villages of the Kletwin peoples in the Colusa County territories: Klet, Ko-Te-Nah, Nik-me, Shoo-Koo-ee, Ke-der Hlab-be, Loo-Kus, Bah-kah-'Hhlab-be, Cho-Che, Wi-Ko'Sel, Oo-Le, Mun-Maht-Lah, To-e-de-he, and Yakut.

 Thank you for visiting our website and allowing us to share a part of our history with you.